-How do horses catch shipping fever?
+- How do horses catch shipping fever?
 Well, in the trailer or plane, a horse is typically tied with his head up, often for hours on end.
-(This article has some tips on long distance travels with horses) Add to that dusty conditions, perhaps urine and/or manure in the box or trailer, poor ventilation, perhaps some extreme temps, dehydration and decreased hay intake, and of course travel stress and you have a recipe for illness.
+Add to that dusty conditions, perhaps urine and/or manure in the box or trailer, poor ventilation, perhaps some extreme temps, dehydration and decreased hay intake, and of course travel stress, and you have a recipe for illness.
 For more on long-distance traveling – read this!

 Horses on a plane!

-The high head position in a trailer or plane creates a situation in which the horse can’t clear mucus from his respiratory system.
-This makes a wonderful breeding ground for a bacterial infection - especially if you have other stressors involved.
+- The high head position in a trailer or plane creates a situation in which the horse can’t clear mucus from his respiratory system.
+This makes a wonderful breeding ground for bacterial infections – especially if you have other stressors involved.

-Take temps often - even for days after you arrrive.
-(But you do that anyway, right?)
+Take your horse’s temp often – even for days after you arrive.
+But you do that anyway, right?

-So how can you help prevent this?
-You have a few options, and it’s best to attack from all angles to keep your horse healthy.
+- You have a few options, and it’s best to attack from all angles to keep your horse healthy.
 Help to keep your horse hydrated.
-Use wet hay in your hay nets, and offer water at every rest stop you take.
+Use soaked hay in your hay nets, and offer water at every rest stop you take.
 You may also talk with your Veterinarian about giving IV fluids before a trip.

-My boys on a rest break somewhere in Kentucky.
-Water and a stretch, let them have a break from balancing in the rig for hours.
+Stops are helpful along the way – water and a stretch, and let them have a break from balancing in the rig for hours.